 If shorts are on your “do not wear list,” you are not alone.
 Over the years, requests for alternatives to shorts begin to flood my inbox starting in early May.

 I don’t mind wearing shorts.
 For me, they are a practical, sporty option for long, hot days jumping between working at home and raising three kids.
-But lately, as they have been getting shorter, and I’ve been getting older, they are not always my first choice.
+But lately, as they have been getting shorter, (and shorter, and shorter) and I’ve been getting older, they are not always my first choice.

 So today, I thought it would be helpful to highlight options to wear if you don’t wear shorts.